-With most of the top colleges, including all of the Ivy League, reporting a record number of applicants this year, we expect next year to be even more competitive for current high school juniors.
+With most of the top colleges, including all of the Ivy League, reporting a record number of applicants this year, I expect next year to be even more competitive for current high school juniors.
 You can read more about this recent trend, here.

 Don’t worry!
 There is still time to catch up on your college preparations.

 Winter break is a perfect opportunity for high school juniors to work on their college strategy and list steps to be completed.
-We often start working with high school juniors and their families in December at the end of the first semester, and they experience successful outcomes, so trust us–there is still time to stand out!
+I often start working with high school juniors and their families in December at the end of the first semester, and they experience successful outcomes, so trust us–there is still time to stand out!

 - Do you know your college strategy?
 Applying to college without a plan for standing out is never recommended.
 Colleges want to see what unique experiences and/or interests you will bring to their campus, so it is important to consider your plan for standing out!